RISE-Dependable-Transport-Systems/ComFASE/README.md

 ## ComFASE
  ComFASE is a  communication fault  and  attack  simulation  engine  that  allows  to  evaluate the behavior of interconnected automated vehicles in the presence of faults and attacks.
 ComFASE is built on top of [OMNeT++](https://omnetpp.org/), and integrates [SUMO](https://www.eclipse.org/sumo/), and [Veins](https://veins.car2x.org/).
-For experimentation we used [Plexe-Veins](https://plexe.car2x.org/tutorial/) for platooning scenario, and we use [Python](https://www.python.org/) to automate the campagin run .
+To automate the campagin run we use [Python](https://www.python.org/), where we configure the attack injection campagin and log the injected data.
+To demonstrate the usefullness of ComFASE we used platooning scenario provided in [Plexe-Veins](https://plexe.car2x.org/tutorial/).

 <p align="center">
   <br><br>